 By Scott Ross

-There are sequences — like the one with Gwen Welles at a stag smoker — that are as wrenching and powerful as any ever put on film.
+There are sequences — like the one with Gwen Welles at a stag smoker — that are as powerful as any ever put on film.
 Equally memorable in a different way is the great moment when three women listen to Carradine’s priapic folk singer, each believing he’s singing solely to her.
 The deliberate indirection and sleights-of-hand on Altman’s part often have a healing generosity, especially as regards Gibson’s character, and while it would be easy to ridicule these people neither Altman nor Tewkesbury is playing that game.
 (Not that their integrity stopped some Nashvillians grousing that Altman had made fun of them, and their city.)

 The expansive cinematography is by Paul Lohmann, and Dennis M. Hill and Sidney Levin contributed the perfectly calibrated editing.
 Thomas Hal Phillips created the campaign speech that runs throughout the movie for the politico Hal Phillip Walker, whom he voiced — a figure never glimpsed on-screen but really the 25th character.